jgallywix/ringzdriverslib/README.md

 # ringzdriverslib
-C lib to interact with windows kernel drivers.
+C lib to interact with windows kernel drivers using winapi.